 We have made the following changes to our clinic in order to help slow the spread of Covid-19 – to protect all our clients and the entire community.

 Prenatal and Postpartum Clinic Visits:

 - We have slightly adjusted our visit frequency.
 To guide this decision, we are using the World Health Organization guidelines recommending the optimal number of prenatal appointments for a positive outcome.
-This schedule is currently endorsed by the BC CDC.
+This schedule is currently endorsed by BC-CDC and Perinatal Services BC.
 This includes:

 - Intake visit via phone or Zoom at approximately 8 wks gestation